Overview

 Junction Trio

-Three visionary artists combine internationally recognized talents in the eclectic ensemble, Junction Trio.
-Since their formation in 2015, the Trio have performed at Washington Performing Arts, Royal Conservatory in Toronto, Newport Classical, the Aspen Music Festival and for the LA Philharmonic’s NowRising Series at The Ford Theater.
+Three visionary artists combine internationally recognized talents in this eclectic ensemble.
+Since their formation in 2015, the Trio have performed at Washington Performing Arts, Royal Conservatory in Toronto, Newport Classical, the Aspen Music Festival, and for the LA Philharmonic’s NowRising Series at The Ford theater.
 Known for their unique program combinations and vibrant performances, they bring a fresh approach to the repertoire, dazzling audiences with their virtuosity and unity.
-“Watching the trio perform, one really couldn’t tell who was happier to be there — the rapt audience or the musicians, who threw themselves into repertoire they clearly love…These three are onto something special.”
-(Boston Globe)
+“Watching the trio perform, one really couldn’t tell who was happier to be there — the rapt audience or the musicians, who threw themselves into repertoire they clearly love…These three are onto something special” (Boston Globe).

-In the 2024-2025 season, the Junction Trio make their debut at the 92nd Street Y, New York, performing trios by Shostakovich and Brahms as well as the world premiere of a new work by John Zorn.
-They also perform on the Peggy Rockefeller Series at New York’s Rockefeller University.
-The Trio made their Carnegie Hall debut last season with the New York premiere of Zorn’s Philosophical Investigations, performed alongside Ives’s Piano Trio and Beethoven’s “Archduke” Piano Trio.
+In the 2024–25 season, the Trio made their debut at the 92nd Street Y in New York, performing trios by Shostakovich and Brahms as well as the world premiere of a new work by John Zorn, Philosophical Investigations II.
+They also performed on the Peggy Rockefeller Series at New York’s Rockefeller University.
+They made their Carnegie Hall debut in the previous season, performing Ives’s Piano Trio and Beethoven’s “Archduke,” along with the New York premiere of Zorn’s Philosophical Investigations, which New York Magazine’s Vulture stated was played with “fervent clarity.”

 To learn more about Junction Trio, please visit their website.